"We Will Rise"

 I know we don't see eye to eye

-We've let angry hearts flare and the bitter words fly
+We've let angry hearts flare and the bitter words fly The common ground we used to share

 Is harder to find but I believe that it's still there.